apache/mesos/docs/endpoints/master/state.json.md

 Information about state of master.

 ### DESCRIPTION ###
+Returns 200 OK when the state of the master was queried successfully.
+Returns 307 TEMPORARY_REDIRECT redirect to the leading master when current master is not the leader.
+Returns 503 SERVICE_UNAVAILABLE if the leading master cannot be found.
-This endpoint shows information about the frameworks, tasks, executors and slaves running in the cluster as a JSON object.
+This endpoint shows information about the frameworks, tasks, executors and agents running in the cluster as a JSON object.

 Example (**Note**: this is not exhaustive):